 let's talk

-For a precise cost estimate then you’ll need to consider a host of factors.
-Amidst them are:
+For a precise cost estimate, you’ll need to consider several factors.
+These include:

 • Location of the development team.